 What to expect from an African safari at this time?

 When it comes to the activities, you’ll also be in the best of hands.
 When you’re out on a game drive, you won’t be stuffed into a tight spot with heaps of other people.
 With a maximum of six per safari vehicle, each person has a window seat (quite literally as they’re open sided!) and this really does minimise any social distancing issues.
-Walking safaris are also nicely spaced out, and being out in the open air you really can’t go wrong.
+South Africa safari tours are also nicely spaced out, and being out in the open air you really can’t go wrong.

 Get advice from a safari specialist

 The best news of all?
 You’ll be booking with us, the African safari specialists.
 We have taken the time to reach out to all of our partners on the ground to establish exactly what they are doing to keep their guests safe – and we could not be more impressed.
 From strict testing and quarantine measures for staff, through to thoughtful deep cleaning protocols and private dining, we’re pretty sure you will almost wish for another lock down just so that you can stay!

 Even if the destination is considered to be the safest spot in the world to have that long awaited holiday, how on earth will you get there?
 Well the good news is that those fears of flying may well be dispelled, especially if you listen to what Jean-Bruce Dumont has to say.
 Who?
 The Chief Engineer at aerospace giant Airbus, of course!
 If anyone knows what they’re talking about, it’s Jean-Bruce – and in our opinion, he has just the right level of kudos to put your mind at ease.